Murat Karayilan: PKK gets no help from Syria

 The armed group is fighting for an autonomous Kurdish region in Turkey.

 Turkish officials have suggested that the neighbouring Syrian government may have renewed its allegiance with the Kurdish militants in an effort to undermine Turkey, which has led condemnation of Syria.

 Fighting between the PKK and Turkish army has killed more than 700 people in the last 15 months alone, according to a recent report by the think-tank International Crisis Group (ICG) - the fiercest fighting in 13 years.

 Meanwhile relations between Syria and Turkey have plummeted since Syrian president Bashar al-Assad began oppressing a revolt against his regime.

 But Mr Karayilan, who spoke at his base in Iraqi Kurdistan, near the Turkish border, denied that Syria or its close ally Iran was sponsoring the PKK's operations.

 "It's a baseless fairy story," he told the BBC's Jiyar Gol.
-"It's coming from outside, from the Turkish government... it's not true, it's a lie."'No civilian targets'
+"It's coming from outside, from the Turkish government... it's not true, it's a lie."

 There is a large Kurdish region in north-eastern Syria, bordering Turkey and Kurdish-administered northern Iraq, but relations with the Syrian government have historically been difficult.